-Let’s take an example If you or your friend visiting a site which is Educba .com First of all he will see the home page, search button, course bar, and many more that is GUI (Graphical User Interface).
-No source code is seen by a user.
+Let’s take an example.
+If you or your friend visiting a site which is Educba .com, First of all, he will see the home page, search button, course bar, and many more that is GUI (Graphical User Interface).
+A user sees no source code.
 The user can see the interface.
 The focus is particularly on the structure of the design, images that work correctly or not.
 The connections are also accessible, and if you click, the button should operate.
 Also, neither image nor content must decrease or overlap if the user redesigns the screen.
 So this is a little bit of introduction regarding the GUI (Graphical User Interface) Testing.

 By understanding its different characteristics, clarity about the GUI testing can be accomplished further.
 Thus, some critical GUI tests and other associated elements are described below.

 - This testing method is harder than the line interface test command.

 - Most test tools used for GUI testing focus mainly on regression testing.